AAnzel/Polar-Diagrams-Dashboard/README.md

 ### Online

 The dashboard is also available online at: [https://polar-diagrams-dashboard.onrender.com/](https://polar-diagrams-dashboard.onrender.com/).
-The online version might be not be as responsive which is why we recommend running the dashboard locally using the previously mentioned method.
+The online version might not be as responsive which is why we recommend running the dashboard locally using the previously mentioned method.

 ## License